msysbio/microbetag/docs/modules/modules.md

 ![complementarity_kegg_example](../_static/img/kegg_example.png)

-As several genomes can be mapped to the same NCBI Taxonomy id, microbetag returns all possible complementarities between all the donor's and the beneficary's genomes.
+As several genomes can be mapped to the same NCBI Taxonomy id, microbetag returns all possible complementarities between all the donor's and the beneficiary's genomes.

 *microbetag* annotates all **edges** where both nodes represent species/strain level taxonomies with such complementarities.